Transportation in Calgary: Light rail

-The light rail transit (LRT) system, known as the C-Train, consists of 58.5 km of track connecting 45 stations and was one of the first such systems in North America.
+The light rail transit (LRT) system, known as the CTrain, consists of 58.5 km of track connecting 45 stations and was the second of such systems built in North America.
 Until very recently, Calgary and Edmonton were the only two North American cities with populations under two million to operate rapid mass transit systems.
+As of August 2024, there are two lines in operation, with a third line under construction.
+All the lines pass though downtown near their midpoints.
+The routes are as follows:

-The Saddletowne-69 St. (Route 202) line serves the city's West, downtown and Northeast areas, while the Tuscany-Somerset–Bridlewood (Route 201) line runs between the Northwest and South Calgary via the 7th Avenue South transit-only corridor.
 Travel between stations along 7th Avenue in downtown is free-of-charge.
-Unique to the C-Train system, its power is completely wind generated and completely free of emissions.
-An extension of the Route 202 line was recently built to serve some Southwest communities to the west of downtown.
-The project is called the WestLRT and was completed in December 2012.
+Unique to the CTrain system, its power is 100% wind generated and completely free of emissions.
+The extension of the Blue Line into west Calgary was completed in 2012 and is the most recent section of the network to open.

 Buses

 Calgary Transit also has a system of buses, with routes stretching over the whole city.
 It has won several awards for its efficiency and its environmental responsibility.
-It consists of over 160 bus routes and four C-Train lines (two routes), stretching over 4,500 km.
+It consists of 4 major "MAX" express bus routes and over 160 shorter community bus routes that connect to C-train Stations and MAX lines with the whole system stretching over 4,500 km.

 Roads and streets

 Calgary has an extensive street network.
 Smaller roads are supplemented with a number of major arteries, expressways and freeways.
-The largest of these is the north–south running Deerfoot Trail.
 The majority of main expressways and freeways are named Trails, as well as some of the main arterial roads that do not fit in the numbering grid.
 The use of the term Trails to describe major highways resulted from the development of early pioneer trails into the highways themselves.
 The original trails were named after the settlements to which they lead; for example, Edmonton Trail (part of the former Calgary and Edmonton Trail), (Fort) Macleod Trail, and Banff Trail (which combined with 24th Street W was later renamed Crowchild Trail).
 More recently developed local expressways were given the Trail moniker and have been named after important people from Calgary's history (Crowchild Trail, Marquis of Lorne Trail), native groups (Stoney Trail, Sarcee Trail, Blackfoot Trail) or again after their destination (Airport Trail).
 There are a couple of exceptions to this rule in which a few older residential streets have also been labeled "Trail", such as Morley Trail.

 Plans originating in the 1950s and 1960s for a considerably more extensive freeway system including elevated freeways were largely abandoned in favour of a growing trend to reduce the emphasis on roads and increase the amount of public transportation infrastructure in North American cities.